 Gone are the days when the only coffee you could source in Port Macquarie came from a soul-crushing chain store, now you’ll find boutique operators as far as the eye can see.

-It used to be that good coffee – the kind Australians are world-renowned for – could only be found in our capital cities, but what began inside inner city cafes and boutique roasting warehouses has spread to just about every town, village and suburb in the country.
+We all love coffee so much but there are so many available that it’s just ridiculous, just see the size of that list!
+It used to be that good coffee – the kind Australians are world-renowned for – could only be found in our capital cities, but what began inside inner city cafes and boutique roasting warehouses has spread to just abdnzdanout every town, village and suburb in the country.
 It’s the art of making good coffee – and Port Macquarie is no exception.
 Let us take you on a coffee trail through the region.

 Frequently dubbed the best coffee in town, Social Grounds has been serving Port Macquarie some seriously good beans since 2014.
 This graffiti-covered hideaway can be found full of loyal locals on just about every day of the week.